vLeov/php-chess/docs/index.md

 PHP Chess is being used on [Redux Chess](https://github.com/chesslablab/redux-chess), which is a React chessboard connected to a [PHP Chess Server](https://github.com/chesslablab/chess-server).
 Check out [this demo](https://programarivm.github.io/demo-redux-chess).

-> Please note the sandbox server might not be up and running all the time.
+> The sandbox server might not be up and running all the time.

 ---